 Many stores sell plastic barn shaped dust houses.
 These work good.
 There are many other options: cookie jars, goldfish bowls, empty rectangular plastic chain cans, galvanized drain pans, etc.

 There are ceramic bath houses shaped like chins that come in various pastel colors.
 These are not really suitable for dust baths.
 However, almost all our chins fall in love with them and use them as an extra hidey house.
 They are very cool inside.
-They are available at Double M locally and can also be ordered online from Quality Cage.
-Note: I regularly see reviews that these are unsafe and, if tipped over, can suffocate a chin.
-The review is usually accompanied by the dire warning that it was prompted by a death.
-We have used these for years without any falling over.
-Even if one did, the houses are rounded and rock.
-They won't seal.
+NO LONGER AVAILABLE.
+We make a chill house (below right).

 Tiles and chill pads help your chin stay cool.
-On the left below is a pet store bought chinchiller pad, on the right a tile from Lowe's for half the price.
+Below is a pet store bought chinchiller pad, on the right, a tile from Lowe's for half the price.
 Thicker pieces keep cool longer.
-(Below right) Chance is sleeping on a donated piece of marble from Signiture Granite and Marble in Marrero.
+We also sell chill pads and chill tunnels in our store.

 Your chin’s teeth grow all the time and he needs to chew.
 The kabob hangers are ok, but only provide wood toys on it- no mineral blocks, ice cream cone chews or any unsafe or unknown wood chews.
 Chincare.com has a list of safe woods.
 Note: this site is a great place to learn more.
 If you want to make your own toys, consider using poplar instead of pine.